Understand security issues using the Security tool

 If you already set up HTTPS on your server, all you need to do to fix this problem is configure your server to redirect all HTTP requests to HTTPS.

-If you have not set up HTTPS on your server, Let's Encrypt provides a free and relatively-easy way to start the process.
-Or, you may consider hosting your site on a CDN.
+If you haven't set up HTTPS on your server, Let's Encrypt provides a free and relatively easy way to start the process.
+Or, you might consider hosting your site on a CDN.
 Most major CDNs host sites on HTTPS by default now.

 Mixed content means that the main origin of a page is secure, but the page requested resources from non-secure origins.
 Mixed content pages are only partially protected because the HTTP content is accessible to sniffers and vulnerable to man-in-the-middle attacks.

-In the previous figure, choose View 1 request in Network panel to open the Network tool and apply the mixed-content:displayed filter so that the Network Log only shows non-secure resources.
+In the previous figure, select View 1 request in Network panel to open the Network tool and apply the mixed-content:displayed filter so that the Network Log only shows non-secure resources.